-A candidate must qualify for entry by meeting the requirements of one of the sections 3.1, 3.2 or 3.3 below.
+A candidate must qualify for entry by meeting the requirements of one of the sections 3.
+1, 3.
+2 or 3.
+3 below.

 - 3. 1 By holding a primary degree in Engineering from the National University of Ireland with at least Second Class Honours, Grade II (2H2). - 3.
-2 By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours, Grade II award from a university or other third level institution, subject to the requirement that the Faculty may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the Faculty on the advice of the head of the department in which the candidate intends to study. - (a) If a qualifying examination is appropriate, candidates will be required to spend one academic year studying (i) at least two courses of the Fourth Year core programme; and (ii) complete a project on a specified topic.
-The courses studied and project topic will be relevant to the proposed area of research. - (b) If a qualifying test is appropriate, candidates will be required to complete an essay of circa 5, 000 words on the topic of their proposed research.
-They will be given an oral examination on the essay and their proposed programme by the head of the department and a staff member who is familiar with the field of research. - Candidates must obtain a minimum of a Second Class Honours, Grade II in each paper and project of the qualifying examination or in the assessment of the essay for the qualifying test. - 3.
-3 Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional institution approved by the Faculty may, on the recommendation of the head of the department and with the permission of the Faculty, be admitted to the MEngSc programme on condition that the candidate must take a qualifying examination or a test as outlined in 3.
+2 By holding a primary degree in Engineering or a related discipline with at least a Second Class Honours, Grade II award from a university or other third level institution, subject to the requirement that the College may decide that the candidate must achieve a satisfactory performance in a qualifying examination or test whose form shall be decided by the College on the advice of the Head of the School in which the candidate intends to study. - (a) If a qualifying examination is appropriate, candidates will be required to spend one academic year studying (i) at least two courses of the Fourth Year core programme; and (ii) complete a project on a specified topic.
+The courses studied and project topic will be relevant to the proposed area of research. - (b) If a qualifying test is deemed appropriate, candidates will be required to complete an essay of circa 5,000 words on a given topic and undergo an oral examination on that topic. - 3.
+3 Where there is evidence of substantial professional experience in engineering or a related discipline, then the holder of (a) a pass degree or (b) chartered membership of a professional institution approved by the College may, on the recommendation of the Head of the School and with the permission of the College, be admitted to the MEngSc programme on condition that the candidate must take a qualifying examination or a test as outlined in 3.
 2 above. - 4.
-A candidate may, in exceptional circumstances, be permitted to pursue the practical work of the research project required under Mode I in an institution other than the University, provided that: - The field of research and the institution in which the practical work is to be pursued are approved in advance by the Faculty; - (ii) The course of training in research is supervised directly by a member of the academic staff of the department in the University as if the work were being pursued totally within the University. - A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the MEngSc Degree programme. - An applicant may have to satisfy an English language requirement before registration.
+A candidate may, in exceptional circumstances, be permitted to pursue the practical work of the research project required under Mode I in an institution other than the University, provided that: - The field of research and the institution in which the practical work is to be pursued are approved in advance by the College; - (ii) The course of training in research is supervised directly by a member of the academic staff of the School in which the candidate is studying as if the work were being pursued totally within the University. - 5.
+A candidate will not be permitted to attend courses for any other university degree or diploma whilst in attendance at the MEngSc Degree programme. - 6.
+An applicant may have to satisfy an English language requirement before registration.